ecmwf/aviso/docs/source/reference/triggers.rst

 Post
 -------------------
-This trigger allows the user to send as HTTP POST message the notification received and formatted accordingly to protocol indicated.
-Currently the only format implemented is the CloudEvents_ specification and it can be sent via HTTP to a endpoint or to a AWS topic.
+This trigger will format the notification according to the CloudEvents_ specification and will send it to either a endpoint as HTTP POST request or to a AWS Simple Notification Service (SNS) topic.
 This trigger basically turns Aviso client in a proxy forwarding the notification to the user's notification system compatible with CloudEvents_ specification, as shown by the figure below:

 .. image:: ../_static/cloudEvents.png

-Here is a basic example of a Post trigger:
+Here is a basic example of a Post trigger sending the notification to a HTTP endpoint defined by the user.
+The type is ``cloudevents_http`` and ``url`` is the only mandatory parameter.

 .. code-block:: yaml